-Biography aims at much the same goal but has to follow a different route.
-The autobiographer recounts what "I saw, heard, remembered, anticipated, imagined, felt, gathered, judged, decided, did...."
-In the biography, statements shift to the third person.
-Instead of stating what is remembered or has been recalled, the biographer has to do research, gather evidence, reconstruct in imagination each successive Sitz im Leben, ask determinate concrete questions, and so build up his set of periods each containing a larger or smaller set of related contexts.
-In the main there are three main differences between autof biography and biography.
-The biographer is free from the embarrassment that may trouble an autobiographer in his self revelation.
-The biographer may appeal to later events that put in a new light the judgments, decisions, deeds of his subject, to reveal him to be more or less profound, wise, far-sighted, astute than one otherwise would have thought.
-Finally, since the biographer has to make his subject intelligible to a later generation, he has to write not just a "life" but rather a "life and times".
+Biography aims at the same goal but has to follow a different route.
+Where the autobiographer recounts what he thought and felt and did and failed to do, the biographer different route.
+In the autobiography we read, "I thought," "I saw, heard, remembered, anticipated, imagined, felt, gathered, judged, decided, did " In the biography statements shift to the third person.
+Instead of stating what is remembered or has been recalled, the biographer has to research, gather evidence, amdinomnodume reconstruct in imagination each successive Sitz im Leben, asks determinate concrete cuestions, and so build up his set of periods each contained a set larger or smaller set of related contexts.
+In the main there are three main differences between autobiography and biography.
+The biographer is free from the embarrassment that may trouble an autobiographer in his self-revelation.
+The blegrapher has to write not so much a 2 "life" as a "life and times" to make his subject, intelligible to a later

+The biographer may appeal to later events that in a new light the judgements, decisions, deeds of his subject, to reveal him to be more or less profound, wise, far-sighted, astute than one otherwise would have thought.
+Finally, since the biographer has to make his subject intelligible to a later generation, he has to write not just a "life" but rather a "life and times."